2016-2017 Undergraduate & Graduate Catalog

 For additional information about opportunities your college offers, please refer to the College of Liberal Arts and Sciences section in this catalog.

 Geology is the study of the earth - its composition, processes, and history.
 The great outdoors is the laboratory of geology, where one may study landforms, rock and mineral deposits, fossils, folds, faults, glaciers, groundwater, and the processes that have shaped the earth and that affect its inhabitants.
-Geology also provided context for understanding Earth's energy, water, and mineral resources.
+Geology also provides context for understanding Earth's energy, water, and mineral resources.
 A relatively young science, geology continues on the threshold of new discovery as geoscientists explore the frontiers of the continents, oceans, atmosphere, and planets.